-The BCMHA executive will identify the Approved Team Wear and Merchandise Products that are available for Teams to choose from and utilize.
-Team Wear and Merchandise options being identified by the BCMHA executive will ensure the acceptable quality and consistency of products purchased and to safeguard the authorized use of BCMHA trademarks, logos, and team colours.
-Teams that wish to purchase additional Team Wear and Merchandise not listed by the BCMHA executive will require approval of the BCHMA executive prior to ordering.
-Only BCMHA approved products and vendors may be used by BCMHA for Team related purchases.
+The BCMHA Fundraising Committee will identify the Approved Team Wear and Merchandise Products that are available for Teams to choose from and utilize.
+Team Wear and Merchandise options being identified by the BCMHA Fundraising Committee will ensure the acceptable quality and consistency of products purchased and to safeguard the authorized use of BCMHA trademarks, logos and team colours.
+Teams that wish to purchase additional Team Wear and Merchandise not listed by the BCMHA Fundraising Committee will require approval of the BDHMA Fundraising Committee prior to ordering.
+Only BCMHA- approved products and vendors may be used by BCMHA for Team related purchases.

-Use of the BCMHA name or related logos on any clothing, equipment, material, or merchandise being generated by Teams or their sponsors shall require the express prior consent of the BCMHA Board.
+Use of the BCMHA name or related logos on any clothing, equipment, material or merchandise being generated by Teams or their sponsors shall require the express prior consent of the BCMHA Board.